 The whole World Wide Web or WWW is made up of web pages that were built for various different purposes.
-Some of them made for educational purposes, some of them for selling goods, some for entertainment and some for showing the work of a person or a company.
+Some of them are for educational purposes, while others are for selling goods.
+There are some made for entertainment and some for showing the work of a person or a company.

-All these websites are stored on a server that are either on remote locations or either in house.
+All these websites are stored on a server that is either in remote locations or in the house.
 Many companies and people like to make their own in house server racks and use it as the server for their site.
 But most of the web sites on the internet use shared hosting as their hosting solution.
-In this post we will see how important the location is when it comes to shared hosting.
+In this post, we will see how important the location is when it comes to shared hosting.

 Without any further ado, let’s start by knowing what Shared Hosting really is.